-Learn the Biologic basis and fundamental principles of implant dentistry.
+Learn the biologic basis and fundamental principles of implant dentistry.
 This course is designed for beginners that wish to learn about the surgical phase of implant dentistry.
-The course will outline the design principles, surface treatments and other mechanical properties of implants.
+The course will outline the design principles, surface treatments, and other mechanical properties of implants.
 You will learn how to predictably place implants using guided and non-guided surgery.

-Participants will be able to diagnose, plan and surgically place single as well as multiple edentulous areas with endosseous implants in their practices.
+Participants will be able to diagnose, plan, and surgically place single as well as multiple edentulous areas with endosseous implants in their practices.
 Each participant will receive a comprehensive manual which compiles PowerPoint slides from the lecture.
-This makes following the lecture more enjoyable than having to take detailed notes, and will also provide an excellent reference book when you return to your office after this course.
+This makes following the lecture more enjoyable than having to take detailed notes, and will also provide an excellent reference book when you return to your office after the course.

 • Current and future status of implants

 • Anatomical considerations and limitations in relation to implant placement

 • Hands-on, step by step evaluation in establishing diagnosis and treatment planning

 • Interpreting CT (cone beam) and radiographs, hands-on exercise (Laptop)

 • Surgical Guides: It’s importance, different types and fabrication techniques, hands-on exercise

 • Principles of hard and soft tissue surgery